 “Drawing is the First Art, everything else springs from that.” ~ Robert A. Nelson

 “I hope people find it interesting.
-I like to amaze them a little bit- the black humor disturbs them in many cases.
+I like to amaze them a little bit- the dark humor disturbs them in many cases.
 You have to look at it and you have to think about it.” ~ Robert A. Nelson

 “If I had to name one artist that most influenced him it would be da Vinci… but of course, da Vinci didn’t have the Nelson sense of humor… It’s funny as hell.” ~Chick Kozloff, author, art collector